 Remote working suffers from some serious rose tinting.
 Tell people you work remotely and chances are they’ll assume you’re a ‘digital nomad’, working wherever you want and whenever you want; catching up with emails from a sun-soaked beach, or tapping away on your laptop from a hybrid bike-yoga-coffee shop.
 The reality isn’t quite so glamorous, and we would all do better to recognize the serious downsides of remote working.
-Here are just six of them.
+Here are just six of the biggest.

 Social withdrawal and isolation